mogthecat/bitcoin-price-display/README.md

 Picture 4: The loading screen when making an API request

 > [!WARNING]
 > This repository is not planned on being maintained.
 It is just a place to upload my code.
 If there are any questions regarding code, setup, etc, I am happy to answer them.
-Otherwise, there will be little change to this repository.
+Otherwise, there will be few changes to this repository.